 The collection, still largely defined by European paintings in 1975, expanded with a large collection of textiles and another gift of works on paper.
 The 1978 acquisition of Gilbert Stuart's beguiling portrait of Ann Penn Allen, granddaughter of the founder of Allentown, set the benchmark for the qualitative standards of the collection.
 The Museum's goal, to develop an American collection parallel to the quality of the European collection, is one that the Museum is well on its way to achieving.

-In 2010-2011, the Museum underwent renovation to include approximately 10,000 more square feet of gallery, storage, and public space.
-Another 25,000 square feet of existing facility was also refurbished.
+In 2010-2011 the Museum underwent renovation to include approximately ten thousand more square feet of gallery, storage, and public space.
+Another twenty-five thousand square feet of existing facility was also refurbished.

 Today, the Allentown Art Museum of the Lehigh Valley embraces the broadest possible audiences, offering tremendous variety and quality in our collections and exhibitions, educational and popular programs, and a busy calendar of public events.
-We serve over 100,000 participants annually, of whom more than 14,000 are children in school programs.
+We serve more than one hundred thousand participants annually, of whom more than fourteen thousand are children in school programs.

-The Museum's collection of more than 17,000 works of art offers our community the opportunity to experience nearly 2,000 years of cultural heritage in an accessible and visitor-friendly environment.
+The Museum's collection of more than seventeen thousand works of art offers our community the opportunity to experience nearly two thousand years of cultural heritage in an accessible and visitor-friendly environment.